Raising A Zero Waste Baby is Far From Impossible

 - Avoid anything that’s stained or has an off-putting smell.

-If you prefer to shop virtually, look at online thrift stores or other online resale platforms, like eBay and Facebook Marketplace.
-And if you must buy new then stick to ethical and organic maternity clothes that can be composted at the end of their life.
+And if you must buy new then stick to organic baby products for your ethical maternity clothes, organic baby blankets and affordable organic baby clothes, as these can be composted at the end of their life.